camunda/camunda-bpm-examples/servicetask/service-invocation-asynchronous/README.md

 After having looked through the code, you will understand the behavior of an asynchronous service invocation in case of

-* a successful invocation
+* Successful invocation
-* a service failure.
+* A service failure.

 ## Show me the important parts!